News and Updates

 Commissioners Thompson and Myers Require APS to Demonstrate Dependable and Dispatchable Generation Capacity to Replace Loss of Power from Anticipated Four Corners Power Plant Closure

-Oct 9, 2024, 13:25 by Nicole Garcia
+Oct 9, 2024, 13:25 by Amanda Culp

 Phoenix, Ariz. - Commissioners Kevin Thompson and Nick Myers successfully introduced an amendment requiring APS demonstrate it has acquired a sufficient mix of dependable and dispatchable capacity to ensure resource adequacy before it may exit Four Corners Power Plant (“Four Corners”).
 APS plans to exit Four Corners in 2031, which will result in the loss of an estimated 970 MWs of dependable generation capacity.